-A biopsy is a way of taking a small piece of tissue out of your body using only a tiny cut in the skin and a thin needle.
+A biopsy is a way of taking a small piece of tissue out of your body (in this case bone) using only a tiny cut in the skin and a thin needle.
 The biopsy will then be examined under a microscope by a pathologist (an expert in making a diagnosis from tissue samples).
 This method of taking a biopsy is sometimes referred to as a percutaneous biopsy.

-The biopsy will be performed by a radiologist who will be assisted by a radiographer and / or a radiology nurse.
+The bone biopsy will be performed by a radiologist who will be assisted by a radiographer and a radiology nurse.
 It is not always easy to predict how complex or how straightforward the procedure will be and therefore how long it will take.
-As a guide, expect to be in the Radiology Department for about 45 minutes to one hour.
-However much of this time is taken up by preparation rather than the procedure itself.
-You will normally be expected to rest on the ward for at least four hours after the procedure.
+As a guide, expect to be in the Radiology Department for about 45 minutes to 1 hour.
+However, much of this time is taken up by preparation.

+You will normally be expected to rest on the ward for at least 4 hours after the procedure.
 If you have been admitted specifically for this procedure as a day case patient, you should then be able to go home.
-In some cases, you may be asked to stay overnight.